CCheung96/software-tech-demo/docs/comp1000/arrays.md

 Processing actually has two different forms of compound data - objects like `PVector` (and many others), and arrays.
 We will focus on arrays from here but feel free to use objects whenenver you like.

+{: .note}
-Note:  objects are often taught with a related concept - classes - however, we will not address classes in any way at this point.
+Objects are often taught with a related concept - classes - however, we will not address classes in any way at this point.

 Note that the two different versions of compound data come with two different syntaxes for dereferences - for objects is it `.name` and for arrays it is `[number]`.
 See below for details.